agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250924.md

 # evaluate_offset.py
 - Going to check offsets now that zero intervals are fixed
 - Revising plotting code to visually check different offsets against one another
+- Revised to only add the fixed calibration offsets if the instrument was never zeroed during measurements